ziomill/telny.chat/README.md

-# telny.chat
+# Telny Chat
-A simple TCP Chat written in JAVA
+A simple TCP Chat Server written in JAVA.